Best BGMI Controller for Android India 2026: Grip and Gamepad

 5. Redgear Pro Series Wireless: Rs 1,799

 The hardware is honestly the weakest in this list.
 Potentiometer joysticks (will drift eventually), plasticky build, face buttons that feel mushier than any Gamesir model.
 But at Rs 1,799, all of that is forgivable.
-This is the Rs 1,799 controller for someone who is not sure they will still be playing BGMI six months from now and who does not want to risk Rs 3,000 on the question.
+This is the Rs 1,799 controller for someone who isn’t sure they’ll still be playing BGMI six months from now and who doesn’t want to risk Rs 3,000 on the question.

 I had a Redgear Pro for about two months before the left stick started registering a faint drift.
 Not enough to ruin gameplay, but enough to notice during close-range fights.
-That is faster than I would like, but in fairness the price is half of the Gamesir X2.
+That’s faster than I would like, but in fairness the price is half of the Gamesir X2.

 Connecting any Bluetooth controller to BGMI on Android